arblane/credits-firebot-setup/README.md

 ## Streamer Info
 + Commands
-    + !clearcredits - clears the txt files, can be added to a startup event
+    + !clearcredits
-    + !rollcredits - rolle the credits, can be connected to a touch portal/stream deck button
+      + clears the txt files, can be added to a startup event
-      + Currently configured to run as a browswer source in OBS
+    + !rollcredits
-      + TODO An alternate version of the setup will be forthcoming that moves all of the html and css into a show html effect to make use of the firebot overlay
+      + roll the credits, can be connected to a touch portal/stream deck button

 # Credits
 + Adapted from setup by: cavemobster